COVID-19 and food safety in Alert Level 3

-For New Zealand food service and retail businesses, operating under the Food Act 2014, there is guidance how to help keep customers and staff safe during COVID-19 Alert Level 3.
+For New Zealand food service, retail and manufacturing businesses, operating under the Food Act 2014, there is guidance how to help keep customers and staff safe during COVID-19 Alert Level 3.

 Food businesses can operate under Alert Level 3 so long as they deliver or offer pre-arranged collection of goods bought online or by phone.
 Some specific examples include butchers, bakeries, greengrocers and takeaways.